Yasir284/Portfolio/README.md

 # My Portfolio

-- This is my porfolio website which made with React and tailwind.
+- This is my portfolio website which is made with React and tailwind.
+It contains information about me, my skills, the project that I have made, and more.

 - I have hosted this website on Netlify, please find the link below: